We are no longer accepting applications for the 2020 Youth Small Grants Program.

 C1.
-Who can apply: Non-profit organizations (including think tanks, civil society organizations, and NGOs), educational institutions, and independent media that are based and legally registered in Bosnia and Herzegovina are eligible to apply.
+Who can apply: Non-profit organizations (including think tanks, civil society organizations, and NGOs), cultural and educational institutions and independent media that are based and legally registered in Bosnia and Herzegovina are eligible to apply.
 American or other donor country organizations and individuals are not eligible for grants under this program.
 Grants are generally awarded only to organizations.

 D. APPLICATION AND SUBMISSION INFORMATION

 D1.
 Mandatory application forms: Your application cannot be reviewed without all of the below elements.
-All forms and instructions are available on our web site, under the Grant Opportunities.
+All forms and instructions are available on our web site under Grants and under Application package.

 - SF-424 (Application for Federal Assistance – organizations).
 Please make sure to include your DUNS number in the application.